erey6/project1/README.md

   - The app uses HTML, CSS JavaScript and JQuery.
   - The app gets data from https://data.cityofchicago.org/ and the Google Maps API.
-  - The app uses fonts from Google.
+  - The app uses fonts and mapping from Google.
   - Tree icon from from ICONS8.com.
 Info icon from fontawesome.

 #### Approach: